api-platform/docs/deployment/minikube.md

 ## Building and Pushing Docker Images

-On GNU/Linux and macOS, to point your terminal to use the docker daemon inside minikube run this:
+On GNU/Linux and macOS, run the following command following command to point your terminal’s docker-cli to the Docker Engine inside minikube:

 ```console
     eval $(minikube docker-env)